folio-org/mod-inventory/doc/codex-sketch.md

 ## Metadata model

-There is existing documentatin for [the Codex metadata model](https://wiki.folio.org/pages/viewpage.action?pageId=1415393).
+There is existing documentation for [the Codex metadata model](https://wiki.folio.org/pages/viewpage.action?pageId=1415393).